openvinotoolkit/model_server/client/python/ovmsclient/samples/README.md

 - Usage example

 ```
-python http_predict_binary_resnet.py --images_dir images --model_name resnet
+python http_predict_binary_resnet.py --images_dir ../../../../demos/common/static/images --model_name resnet
-Image images/magnetic_compass.jpeg has been classified as magnetic compass
+Image ../../../../demos/common/static/images/magnetic_compass.jpeg has been classified as magnetic compass
-Image images/pelican.jpeg has been classified as pelican
+Image ../../../../demos/common/static/images/pelican.jpeg has been classified as pelican
-Image images/gorilla.jpeg has been classified as gorilla, Gorilla gorilla
+Image ../../../../demos/common/static/images/gorilla.jpeg has been classified as gorilla, Gorilla gorilla
-Image images/snail.jpeg has been classified as snail
+Image ../../../../demos/common/static/images/snail.jpeg has been classified as snail
-Image images/zebra.jpeg has been classified as zebra
+Image ../../../../demos/common/static/images/zebra.jpeg has been classified as zebra
-Image images/arctic-fox.jpeg has been classified as Arctic fox, white fox, Alopex lagopus
+Image ../../../../demos/common/static/images/arctic-fox.jpeg has been classified as Arctic fox, white fox, Alopex lagopus
-Image images/bee.jpeg has been classified as bee
+Image ../../../../demos/common/static/images/bee.jpeg has been classified as bee
-Image images/peacock.jpeg has been classified as peacock
+Image ../../../../demos/common/static/images/peacock.jpeg has been classified as peacock
-Image images/airliner.jpeg has been classified as warplane, military plane
+Image ../../../../demos/common/static/images/airliner.jpeg has been classified as warplane, military plane
-Image images/golden_retriever.jpeg has been classified as golden retriever
+Image ../../../../demos/common/static/images/golden_retriever.jpeg has been classified as golden retriever
 ```

 ## Prepare the model from OpenVINO Model Zoo